espolston/Onfield_seq/README.txt

 #bed file has to be in same order as sync file
 makebed.R

+#have to sort files lexicographically
+sort -k1,1 -k2,2n dcgm_sig.bed > dcgm_sig.sorted.bed

+#sync file wont sort and mid doesnt have header- which is rozenn using and how??

 #run in sbatch script https://github.com/lczech/grenedalf/wiki
-grenedalf sync --sync-path excluded_max_filtered.sync --filter-region-bed dcgm_sig.bed --file-prefix onfield2024_cmh --allow-file-overwriting
+grenedalf sync --sync-path excluded_max_filtered.sync --filter-region-bed dcgm_sig.sorted.bed --file-prefix onfield2024_cmh --allow-file-overwriting

 #run pca